-In this how-to we will prepare a USB/NFC hardware key for SSH authentication and register the device in WebADM.
-It is assumed you have a working WebADM and Spankey servers already, although you can also deploy the public key manually to a destination server.
+In this how-to, we will prepare a USB/NFC hardware key for SSH authentication and register the device in WebADM.
+It is assumed you already have a working WebADM and Spankey servers, although you can also deploy the public key manually to a destination server.

 For Yubikeys and other PIV devices, please refer to Smart Card -PIV

 1. Enabling CCID Mode